-On average, people are living far longer than they could in the past.
-This is thanks to modern technology and improved medical care.
-However, even though medical interventions can extend people's lives, it cannot always prevent or cure the disorders and diseases that come along with aging.
-Alzheimer's Disease is one such condition.
-Many people develop this condition late in life.
+On average, people are living much longer than they could in the past.
+Increasing life spans are due in part to modern technology and improved medical care.
+However, even though medical interventions can extend people's lives, they cannot always prevent or cure the disorders and diseases associated with aging.

-At this time, researchers are not sure of any specific underlying causes for the brain changes that occur in Alzheimer's Disease.
-Genetics, particularly certain genetic mutations, and environmental factors both appear to contribute to the development of Alzheimer's Disease.
+Current research has not found any specific underlying causes for the brain changes that occur in people living with Alzheimer's.
+Genetics, particularly certain mutations, and environmental factors both appear to contribute to the development of Alzheimer's disease.

-Unfortunately, it also appears there is no certain way to prevent the development of this condition.
-While there is no definitive way to prevent the disorder, there are steps you can take to reduce your risk.
-The prevention of Alzheimer's Disease relies mainly on lifestyle changes and choices.
+It also appears there is no surefire way to avoid the development of Alzheimer’s.
+While there is no definitive solution to preventing this condition, there are steps you can take to reduce your risk, delay onset of symptoms, or slow the progression of the disease.
+Alzheimer's prevention relies mainly on lifestyle factors and healthy habits.

 #1 - Exercise And Stay Active

-Research has shown that having an active lifestyle and staying active even into the senior years can help maintain health.
-The benefits extend past just maintaining physical health to also maintaining mental and emotional health as well.
-Regular exercise helps to keep weight in the ideal range and prevents problems such as high blood pressure, high cholesterol, and cardiovascular disease.
-This is good because all these conditions are known to cause an increased risk of Alzheimer's Disease.
+Research has shown that having an active lifestyle and maintaining that lifestyle into one’s senior years can help maintain overall health.
+Regular exercise prevents health problems such as high blood pressure, high cholesterol, and cardiovascular disease.

-Physical activity that increases blood and oxygen flow seem particularly helpful for the prevention of Alzheimer's Disease.
-Research suggests that increased oxygen and blood flow may help maintain brain cells.
-Of course, physical activity also helps to prevent health conditions, which also then reduces the risk of Alzheimer's Disease.
-Staying active seems to help maintain cognitive functioning.
+Physical activity can help improve cardiovascular health as well as overall physical health.
+Research suggests that physical activity that increases blood and oxygen flow seems particularly beneficial for the prevention of Alzheimer's because it may help maintain brain cells.
+Of course, physical exercise also prevents other health conditions, which can then further reduce the risk of Alzheimer's.
+Staying active also seems to help maintain cognitive functioning in older adults.

-One approach that has been particularly recommended is the Mediterranean diet.
-This approach does not depend on restriction.
-Rather, this approach consists of eating fresh fruits and vegetables, nuts, legumes, whole grains, olive oil, fish, poultry, eggs, and dairy, while limiting intake of red meat.
+One approach that has been particularly recommended for the potential prevention of Alzheimer’s is the Mediterranean diet.
+The Mediterranean diet incorporates fresh fruits and vegetables, nuts, legumes, whole grains, olive oil, fish, poultry, eggs, and dairy, while limiting the intake of red meat.
 Research has shown that this dietary approach does seem to help slow the progression of Alzheimer's symptoms.

 Another option is the DASH diet.
 DASH stands for Dietary Approaches to Stop Hypertension.
-This approach is considered heart-healthy eating.
-Similar to the Mediterranean diet, the DASH diet emphasizes fruits and vegetables.
+The DASH diet is considered heart-healthy eating.
+Like the Mediterranean diet, the DASH diet emphasizes fruits and vegetables.
 Whole grains, beans, seeds, nuts, fish, and poultry are also included.
-It also involves limiting the intake of sugars, saturated fats, fats, dairy products, and red meats.
-This approach has shown benefits for health, especially heart health, which also helps maintain the brain.
+Additionally, the DASH diet involves limiting the intake of sugars, saturated fats, fats, dairy products, and red meats.
+The DASH diet has proven health benefits, especially relating to heart health, which research indicates also helps maintain a healthy brain.

 #3 - Sleep On A Regular Schedule